A Complexity Dichotomy in Spatial Reasoning via Ramsey Theory: First-order expansions of the basic relations of RCC5

-\begin{proposition} $(\bC,\prec)$ is homogeneous. \end{proposition} \begin{proof} It suffices to show that $(\bC,\prec)$ and $\bB_e$ are quantifier-free interdefinable.
-By definition, every relation of $(\bC,\prec)$ has a quantifier-free definition in $\bB_e$.
-Conversely, let $R$ be a relation of $\bB_e$.
+\begin{proposition} The structures $(\bC,\prec)$ and $\bB_g$ are quantifier-free interdefinable; in particular, $(\bC,\prec)$ is homogeneous. \end{proposition} \begin{proof} By definition, every relation of $(\bC,\prec)$ has a quantifier-free definition in $\bB_g$.
+Conversely, let $R$ be a relation of $\bB_g$.
 If $R$ is of the form $R_{k,l}$ then item (1) of Lemma~\ref{lem:range-rigid} implies that $R$ has a quantifier-free definition over $(\bC,\prec)$.
 If $R$ is of the form $O_{k,d,e}$ then item (2) of Lemma~\ref{lem:range-rigid} implies that $R$ has a quantifier-free definition over $(\bC,\prec)$. \end{proof}